 What is the purpose of a septic drain field?

+First things first: what does your septic drain field do?
 Your drain field performs the final treatment of your household wastewater and is crucial to the process.

 Is it safe to plant a garden near the drain field?